 These windows, sometimes referred to as crank windows, glide open from side hinges.
 When open, casement windows allow airflow as they “scoop” in passing breezes.
 These windows can be hinged on the left or the right.
 Since they do take up more space when operated, they may not be ideal for a deck or patio, but rather can fit beautifully over the kitchen sink, where they are easier to operate than standard single or double-hung windows that require a little more effort to open.
 Another bonus of casement windows is that the screen is located on the inside of the home so it stays cleaner.

 Like casement windows, awning windows open outward, though they are hinged from the top instead of the sides.
 These pair nicely with stationary windows because they add ventilation and provide some visual variety.
 Awning windows are a great choice to let in airflow with less risk of rain entering your home when open.
 They make a great addition above a window or door where you want ventilation in a hard-to-reach area.
 Avoid placing these windows where they may obstruct movement outside, like a patio or sidewalk.

 Learn more about awning windows

 This style is a set of three angled window panes, typically with a large center window and smaller side panes that have the option of opening.
-This is the kind of window you want to install wherever you have the best views.
+This is the kind of window you want to install wherever you want to create interest on the outside or look at something interesting from the inside.
 It also makes for a perfect reading nook just by adding some cushions to the ledge.
-What's the difference between bay vs bow windows?
-Here's a handy guide to help.
+With three customizable windows in one combination, you have ultimate flexibility in styles and configurations.

 Learn more about bay windows